More Able Provision

 What will we provide?

-• Differentiation in lessons that includes provision for the More Able, such as: independent study, choice in home learning tasks and challenging lesson content and questioning to develop higher order thinking skills.
+Differentiation in lessons that includes provision for the Most Able, such as: independent study; choice in home learning tasks; and challenging lesson content and questioning to develop higher order thinking skills.

-• Competitions, within and beyond school, both local and national to develop specialist areas of interest and ability include the Mock Trial, debating, Maths Challenge, creative writing and a range of county sporting events.
+Local and national competitions, within and beyond school, to develop specialist areas of interest and ability.
+These will include the Mock Trial (which we will enter again this Autumn), debating, Maths Challenge, creative writing, and a range of county sporting events.

-• The chance to apply for a range of leadership development positions such as: Subject Ambassador, Form Captain, Sports Leader, House Captain, Council, Prefect and Librarian.
+The chance to apply for a full range of leadership development positions, such as Form Captains, Sports Leaders, House Captains, Student Council Representatives, Prefects and Librarians.

-• The opportunity to undertake an EEP, in Key Stage 3, a substantial research project culminating in a presentation on an area of interest, working with a staff mentor.
-This work prepares students for the rigours and requirements of the EPQ (Extended Project Qualification) which we offer alongside A Levels and BTEC Level 3 courses in Key Stage 5.
+The opportunity to undertake an Exceptional Education Project (EEP), in Key Stage 3, which is a substantial research project culminating in a presentation on an area of interest, working with a staff mentor.
+This work prepares students for the rigours and requirements of the Extended Project Qualification (EPQ) which we offer alongside A Levels and BTEC Level 3 courses during Key Stage 5.

 How do we use assessment?

-We aim to ensure that our assessment and feedback policy reflects progression routes within subjects and purpose of assessments and success criteria are shared with the students.
-We provide a range of types of both summative and formative assessment to ensure appropriate levels of challenge and reward for even the exceptionally able.
-We engage students in assessing their own and others’ work against clear criteria and enable students to take responsibility for their progress through assessment for learning.
+We aim to ensure that our assessment and feedback policy reflects progression routes within subjects, and that the purpose of assessments and success criteria are shared with the students.
+We provide a range of types of both formative and summative assessment to ensure appropriate levels of challenge and reward for even the most exceptionally able.
+We engage students in assessing their own and others’ work against clear criteria and enable students to take responsibility for their progress through formative assessment.

 Your browser is out-of-date!